bydrim/dotfiles/README.md

 # dotfiles

 This is my personal dotfiles repo.
-Feel free to get inspired.

 ## prerequisites

-python, git
+python3, git. dotfiles are managed with [dotbot](https://github.com/anishathalye/dotbot), which doesn't require installation.

 ## installation